Image: USDA CC BY 2.0

 Instead of these harmful approaches, farmers can feed animals on grass, use manure for fertiliser, and take action early against disease.
 Agroecologists take a scientific approach to studying the best methods that farmers can use to produce good food in harmony with the envioronment.

 At the moment buying local, organic, free-range food is a ‘consumer choice’.
 If you’re able to make that choice, it can help support small-scale farmers produce sustainable food, but it isn’t affordable for everyone.
 Supporting agroecology means not just a shift to smaller farms, but also to shorter food chains and a more localised economy.

-A new Agroecology Bill could mean changing financial incentives for farmers to encourage this smaller, more local approach, so that farmers (not middle men and big corporations) can make a fair profit, and sell good food at a reasonable price.
+An Agroecology approach could mean changing financial incentives for farmers to encourage this smaller, more local approach, so that farmers (not middle men and big corporations) can make a fair profit, and sell good food at a reasonable price.
 The All-Party Parliamentary Group on Agroecology is a voice for agroecology in government – but they need support from ordinary people to make a difference!